tchin25/tchin25/README.md

 <details>
  <summary><strong>Backend Technologies</strong></summary>
    - Firebase Stack (Auth, Cloud Functions, Firestore, Cloud Storage, Analytics) <br/>
-   - Google Cloud, AWS, and Azure (Yep, I had to learn all 3 platforms for my cloud computing class in college) <br/>
+   - Google Cloud, AWS, and technically Azure but dang are they expensive <br/>
+   - Netlify <br/>
    - NodeJS & Express <br/>
+   - Docker (If you need someone to do custom scalable infrastructure like Kubernetes, please hire a DevOps Engineer instead) <br/>
    - NoSQL (MongoDB & Firestore) <br/>
    - SQL (Although at this point I only use SQLite and only for local data storage) <br/>
    - Corvid by Wix <br/>